Ferroin/pysyspower/INTERNALS.md

 ### Session manager integration on Linux (and other UNIX-like systems) ###
 This is actually a rather tough part.
-Some desktop environments use essentially the same command (GNOME, MATE, and Cinnamon all use the same command with a different prefix), but most don't, and some (KDE and LXDE for example) direct DBus based RPC.
-There are also a handful of desktop environments taht don't have any session manager (CDE for example), and we can't really do anything about those.
+Some desktop environments use essentially the same command (GNOME, MATE, and Cinnamon all use the same command with a different prefix), but most don't, and some (KDE and LXDE for example) require direct DBus based RPC.
+There are also a handful of desktop environments that don't have any session manager (CDE for example), and we can't really do anything about those.